Kim A. Snyder: Newtown

-Showing the people and lives most affected by the Sandy Hook elementary school shooting in 2012, Snyder's Newtown made its debut in the US Documentary Competition at the 2016 Sundance Film Festival.
+Showing the people and lives most affected by the Sandy Hook Elementary School shooting in 2012, Snyder's Newtown made its debut in the US Documentary Competition at the 2016 Sundance Film Festival.
 Filmed over three years, the film focuses on the devastated community of Newtown, Connecticut in the aftermath of tragedy.

 On the film, IndieWire blogger Katie Walsh wrote: "This film is an important historical record, and an important reminder of an event in American history that could have changed everything, that should have changed everything.
 There's no reason why it still can't.
 "Newtown" is a crucial reminder of that."

 Jordan Raup of The Film Stage commented: "Each conversation, whether it be with families of those who lost children or the first responders at Sandy Hook Elementary School, is attuned to their internal grappling with the unfathomable loss.

 Newtown won a Peabody Award, was nominated for the Sundance Grand July Prize in Documentary and for Best Documentary at the Cleveland International Film Festival.

 Lessons from a School Shooting: Notes from Dunblane

-Following the Newtown documentary, Snyder set out to direct a follow up piece: Lessons from a School Shooting: Notes from Dunblane, which premiered at the 2018 Tribeca Film Festival.
+Following the Newtown documentary, Snyder set out to direct a follow-up piece: Lessons from a School Shooting: Notes from Dunblane, which premiered at the 2018 Tribeca Film Festival.

+The Librarians

+In this 2025 documentary film which was directed and produced by Snyder, recent conflicts between local school boards and school librarians in Texas, Florida, and other states, are presented through interviews conducted with officials and numerous librarians — who in some cases have been fired from their positions — in order to provide insight into current-day book banning in the United States.
+Along with archival footage of book burnings in Nazi Germany and the dystopian film Fahrenheit 451, the documentary makes reference to the current role of Moms for Liberty in the concerted action to ban books in school libraries as well as the counter-protests by librarians, parents and students.

+The film had its world premiere at the 2025 Sundance Film Festival on January 24, 2025, and is scheduled to be released on October 3, 2025, by 8 Above.
+In September 2025 Snyder was present for screenings and discussions in the UK and Switzerland.